 A contract is a legally binding or valid agreement between two parties.
-The law will consider a contract to be valid if the agreement contains all of the following elements:
+A contract is valid and enforceable if the agreement contains sufficient evidence of the following elements:

-2 an intention between the parties to create binding relations;
+2 a common intention between the parties to create binding relations;

-3 consideration to be paid for the promise made;
+3 the giving of “consideration” for the promise made;

 4 legal capacity of the parties to act;

 5 genuine consent of the parties; and

 6 legality of the agreement.